 Due to the high birth rate and lack of natural predators, the wild horse population in America is overpopulated and grows out of control if left on its own.

 The overpopulation means there is a shortage of grazing areas available, and the problem would have continued to worsen without human intervention.

-The BLM rounds up horses and attempts to find them adoptive homes with private owners.
-This is an attempt to control the population and keep grazing pastures available for the remaining wild horses.
+The BLM rounds up horses and attempts to find adoptive homes with private owners.
+This attempts to control the population and keep grazing pastures available for the remaining wild horses.
 The BLM also uses birth control on the horses in some locations to prevent the herd from becoming overpopulated.

 What is the Lifespan of a Wild Horse?